gogs/docs/en-US/installation/deploy_cloud.md

 # Deploy to Cloud

-Other option to run Gogs is using open source or commercial PaaS to deploy Gogs, below have options to this
+Other option to run Gogs is with open source or commercial PaaS to deploy Gogs, below have options to this

 - [OpenShift](https://github.com/tkisme/gogs-openshift).
 - [Cloudron](https://cloudron.io/appstore.html#io.gogs.cloudronapp).